How to Grade Pokemon Cards

 Evaluating your cards

 While looking for issues with your card, I highly recommend coping my Pokemon Grading Spreadsheet here.
-It has the name of the card, the grade you guess it will get, notes about the imperfections you found on the card, and the actual grade it gets with PSA.
+It has the name of the card, the grade you guess it will get, notes about the imperfections you found on the card, and the actual grade it gets.
 This will help sharpen your skills to correctly guess the cards grade.
-If you get a card wrong, then reevaluate the card to see what you may have missed.
+If you get a card wrong, then re-evaluate the card to see what you may have missed.
 Let’s say the card you thought was a 9 got a 7.
 This is probably because you missed a small indent, crease, or corner coming up.
 Getting better at accurately pre-grading raw cards will give you an advantage as a buyer.
 If it doesn’t match your guess, give the card another look over.

 Now let’s look at the important aspects you must review on your card.